Netflix-Skunkworks/spectatord/README.md

 #### Allowed Characters

-Tag keys and values are only allowed to use characters in the set `-._A-Za-z0-9`.
-Others will be converted to an `_` by the client.
+The metric name, tag keys and values may only use characters in the following set: `-._A-Za-z0-9`.

+All others characters will be converted to an underscore (`_`) by the client.

+To avoid issues with parsing metrics, avoid using the SpectatorD protocol delimiter characters (`,=:`) rather than relying on the client to rewrite them to `_`.

 ### Value